HeyItsJustFelix/Felix.Study/readme.md

 - Connect
 - Speak
 - Move Members

+### Additional Requirements for Pomodoro Voice Notifications
+- FFmpeg must be installed on your system for audio playback
+- Place notification sound files in the `sounds/` directory (see sounds/README.md for details)

 Inside of the Bot tab, turn on the "Server Members Intent" to allow users to use the bot in DMs and to allow us to DM users